ideasonpurpose/ansible-playbooks/README.md

     imac-1.local
     imac-2.local

-Ansible will ignore computers that do not appear in hosts.
+Ansible won't run on computers which don't appear in hosts.

 The `:vars` section is used to define `admin_user` which should be an account which can run sudo commands.